-Vascular function measures: A blood pressure cuff will be placed around the forearm or below the knee.
-This cuff will be inflated (250 mmHg), as is done when your blood pressure is being measured, but instead of deflating the cuff immediately it will remain inflated for 5 minutes.
-We will measure the blood flow to your arm and leg by placing an ultrasound probe over the brachial artery (upper arm artery) and superficial femoral artery (upper leg artery) before, during and after inflating the cuff.
+Vascular function measures: A blood pressure cuff will be placed around the forearm or calf muscle.
+This cuff will be inflated (220 mmHg), as is done when your blood pressure is being measured, but instead of deflating the cuff immediately it will remain inflated for 5 minutes.
+We will measure the blood flow to your arm and leg by placing an ultrasound probe over the brachial artery (upper arm artery) and popliteal artery (lower leg artery) before, during and after inflating the cuff.
 The probe will provide a measure of the speed at which your blood is traveling through your artery and the extent to which your artery dilates (i.e., expands).
 A pressure sensor (tonometer, the size of a pencil) will be placed over the skin of the neck region to obtain the pressure wave form in the carotid artery.
+Additionally, in order to further characterize blood flow, we will be using an ultrasound to image the muscle of your leg and your abdomen during the administration of an ultrasound contrast agent that will be given through the IV.
+This agent, called Definity, is composed of tiny microbubbles smaller than the size of a red blood cell.
+These bubbles stay inside the blood vessels and go where the red blood cells go.
+This contrast agent allows us to evaluate blood flow in your leg muscle.
+Definity has been FDA approved for use in humans during ultrasound of the heart cavity and has been shown to be safe.

-Oral glucose tolerance test: The oral glucose tolerance test helps to determine how well your body disposes of blood sugar (glucose) in response to insulin.
-You will have a small catheter (tube) placed into a vein in a arm.
+Insulin clamp: The insulin clamp test helps to determine how well your body disposes of blood sugar (glucose) in response to insulin.
+You will have a small catheter (tube) placed into a vein in both of your arms.
+The insulin clamp requires that insulin and glucose be slowly infused into the arm vein and then multiple small blood samples will be taken during a 3 hour period allowing us to accurately assess your insulin sensitivity.
+The total volume of blood drawn per insulin clamp will be less than 120mL (~25 teaspoons).
 During the entire test you will lay comfortably in a bed.
-The total volume of blood drawn per test will be 45mL (~10 teaspoons).
-During this time, we will perform repeated measures of blood flow in a leg using an ultrasound probe, measures of blood pressure, and measures of heart rate via ECG.
+During this time, we will perform repeated measures of leg blood flow and leg muscle blood flow using the ultrasound probe, measures of blood pressure, and measures of heart rate via ECG.